Unique Finds at the Thrift Center

 The life jackets are flippers are also great items to purchase now with warmer weather coming and swimming/boating activities will be in full swing.

 These are just a few of the treasures you can find while thrift hunting.
 The key to finding these types of items is patience!
 Take your time and look through the entire store, you are bound to find something!
-And always remember, “One person’s trash is another’s treasure!”See All Thrift Center Blog
+And always remember, “One person’s trash is another’s treasure!”See All Thrift Store Blog